perak/kitchen-site/files/api_reference.md

-client\_startup\_source\_file | string | File that contains javascript code to execute at client startup (relative to input file) on\_user\_created\_source\_file | string | File that contains javascript code to execute when new user is created (relative to input file) on\_user\_logged\_source\_file | string | File that contains javascript code to execute when user is logged in (relative to input file) server\_side\_routes | array of <a href="#server_side_route">server\_side\_route</a> | List of server side routes. copy\_files | array of <a href="#file_pair">file\_pair</a> | List of files to copy into destination directory.
+client\_startup\_source\_file | string | File that contains javascript code to execute at client startup (relative to input file) on\_user\_created\_source\_file | string | File that contains javascript code to execute when new user is created (relative to input file) on\_user\_logged\_source\_file | string | File that contains javascript code to execute when user is logged in (relative to input file) mobile\_config | string | If non-empty: will be written to mobile-config.js in app root stylesheet | string | CSS/LESS stylesheet.
+If non-empty, will be written to CLIENT\_STYLES\_DIR/user\_styles.less server\_side\_routes | array of <a href="#server_side_route">server\_side\_route</a> | List of server side routes. copy\_files | array of <a href="#file_pair">file\_pair</a> | List of files to copy into destination directory.
 You can use directory aliases.
 See <a href="#file\_pair">file\_pair</a> for more details. packages | <a href="#packages">packages</a> | List of additional meteor and meteorite packages that will be automatically added by generator